Multiple Testing under High-dimensional Dynamic Factor Model: Methodology

-By \eqref{eq:orghat_alpha}, the presence of latent factors causes $\widehat{\falpha}_{\mathrm{OLS}}$ to be not only a biased estimator of $\falpha$ but also results in its elements being highly correlated due to the common factor $\fW$.
-Such an estimator of $\falpha$ will lead to severely distorted FDRs.
-To address this issue, we sequentially regress out the observed and latent factors from $\fX$.
-This involves the following three steps:
+By \eqref{eq:orghat_alpha}, the presence of latent factors makes $\widehat{\fmu}_{\mathrm{OLS}}$ not only a biased estimator of $\fmu$ but also results in a strong correlation of its elements due to the common factor $\fW$.
+This estimator will lead to severely distorted FDRs.
+To address this issue, we sequentially regress the observed and latent factors from $\fX$, which involves the following three steps: